 E for Elevate

 Elevation helps reduce the pooling of fluid in the injured extremity or joint.
 It’s important to control swelling to reduce pain, limit the loss of range of motion and possibly shorten the recovery time.
-Elevation is done by positioning the injured part above heart level.
+The elevation is done by positioning the injured part above heart level.

 A For Avoid Anti-Inflammatory Modalities

-Anti-inflammatories can be beneficial on pain and function, however, it can cause potential harm on tissue repair.
-Anti-inflammatory drugs may potentially impair tissue healing in the long-term.
+Anti-inflammatories can be beneficial on pain and function, however, they can cause potential harm to tissue repair.
+Anti-inflammatory drugs may potentially impair tissue healing in the long term.
 The different phases of inflammation contribute to optimal soft tissue regeneration.
 It is an important process in which if it’s being inhibited through medications, especially in higher doses, may affect tissue healing.

 C for Compress